xkillbit/domain_password_hash_analysis/README.md

-If you have a dump of a domain or multiple domains from NTDS.nit using secretsdump.py from impacket for instance.
+If you have a dump of a domain or multiple domains from NTDS.nit using secretsdump.py from impacket.
 You can combine them by copy and pasting the output to Excel, then use Excel's Data>Text to Columns > set the delimiter to a full colon, and press enter to completion.

 Save the file as a csv.